darrenklein/json-to-heroku-env/README.md

 As noted above, you must have installed the Heroku CLI and be logged in for this module to work.

+The current version of the Heroku CLI requires Node version 8.3.0 or greater - this has been set in the "engines" field in the package.json file.

+You may also provide an additional `--verbose` option, which will log the status and headers from Heroku's response.

 ## Notes

 This module has been formatted according to ESLint's [eslint-config-airbnb-base] rules.